craftcms/docs/docs/4.x/extend/project-config.md

 - The model is passed to a service;
 - The service copies properties from the model onto a corresponding `ActiveRecord` class, then saves it (or directly writes data to a table via `Db::upsert()` or an equivalent);

-Instead, we're going to split this into two parts, and connect them via project config “events.”
+Instead, we’re going to split this into two parts, and connect them via project config “events.”
 Our new workflow will look like this:

 ### Express Changes